-Being in the blog space for a little over 5 years now I guess you can say I know a thing or two about this whole blogging thing.
+Being in the blog space for a little over nine years now, I guess you can say I know a thing or two about this whole blogging thing.

 But that’s not the kicker either.

-The best part about me showing you how to start your very own blog is that I am going to show you two different ways that it can be done.
+The best part about me showing you how to start your blog is that I will show you two different ways it can be done.

-Whichever route you do decide to take, it will show you how to start a blog of your own.
+Whichever route you decide to take, it will show you how to start a blog.

 Why Start a Blog?